 “I’ve just returned from Whistler & I can definitely say it’s the best thing I’ve ever done with my life (so far..!)
 For my first time leaving home and travelling, I’d say Oyster were the best company to go with, as we later found out that other programs didn’t offer the support that we were guaranteed OR a job confirmed before arrival” Jasmine, Whistler Kids instructor

 During the four week Level 1 course the fee for the accommodation is included.
-Once you finish the course and start work, the money for the accommodation will be deducted from your pay cheque at the rate of approx $13 (roughly an hour’s pay) per night.
-WiFi is included in the rent.
+Once you finish the course and start work, the money for the accommodation will be deducted from your pay cheque at the rate of approx $12.60 (roughly an hour’s pay) per night.

 As an ATOL bonded company we can book flights for you from the UK or elsewhere.
 If you are flying with the group from London, we will see you off at Heathrow on departure day.
 On arrival, our rep Tory will pick you up at Vancouver Airport and transport you into the city.